powsybl/powsybl-metrix/docs/mapping.md

-# MultiCase Configuration (mapping)
+# Mapping configuration

-A multi case configuration is made of 3 objects :
+A mapping configuration is made of 3 objects :
 - an iidm situation case
 - a timeserie store (csv)
 - a mapping groovy script using the [mapping dsl](#mapping-dsl) described below